deverickapollo/umbrel-monero/README.md

 ## Getting started

-This app can be installed in one click via the Umbrel Community App Store.
+This app can be installed in one click via the Umbrel App Store.

 ## Copying blockchain from another node